naturenet/naturenet-ios/README.md

 3. Connect your registered iPhone, import the project to Xcode.
 You can double click "naturenet.xcodeproj" in the project directory.

 4. Make sure you have signed in Xcode with your Apple developer account.
 Go to preferences -> Accounts -> Apple ID -> Enter your credentials.
 After your ID is authenticated, you should see "Univerity of North Carolina Charlotte" under your ID, click that and click "view details".
-Click "+" under signing identities, and select "iOS development", a valid idenetity should appear.
+Click "+" under signing identities, and select "iOS development", a valid identity should appear.
 If it does not, your account have not been added into the developer's program.
 Click "refresh" on the provisioning proflies, you should see a bunch of profiles.
 Now click done to finish.

 5. Now, you should see your iPhone is the target and click run.
 Xcode will deploy the app on your phone.